 All construction projects carry some level of risk.
 Being able to identify and manage risks requires skill, careful planning, and being able to make good decisions quickly.
 When risks become reality, they can be detrimental to the successful completion of your project.
 Properly managed risks can lead to higher profits, stronger relationships with clients, and the ability to grow and expand your business.

 Here are four common risk factors to watch out for on construction projects along with tips on how to properly manage them and prevent them from derailing your project.

 Labor Shortages & Productivity Issues

 Not having enough workers available to complete a project or hit productivity goals is a huge risk when taking on new projects.
 Without the manpower to perform the work, the project can suffer from longer construction schedules and potential delays in delivering the project on time to the owner.

 Issues with labor shortages have been plaguing the construction industry since recovery from the last recession began.
-Many of the skilled workers that were let go or left the industry during the recession either retired or found other careers.
 Construction companies have been struggling to fill positions to keep up with the growing demand for their services.

-To combat labor shortages, offer competitive wages and benefits and develop a strong company culture that values employees and rewards hard work and dedication.
-This requires time and money to invest in training and development of your workforce.
+To combat labor shortages, offer competitive wages and benefits, and develop a strong company culture that values employees and rewards hard work and dedication.
+This requires time and money to invest in the training and development of your workforce.

 To retain workers, provide opportunities for training, mentoring, and continuing education courses available to both your new and existing employees.
 Establish advancement opportunities and career paths for workers to move up within your organization.